 There are myriad factors, from missed marketing opportunities to manufacturing obstacles, as to why VR hasn’t caught on in a bigger way.
 But it’s possible that using VR is inherently unappealing for a significant number of people, particularly for frequent use.
 Despite impressive advancements in screen technology, VR developers are still trying to address what’s called cybersickness — a feeling of nausea akin to motion sickness — their devices elicit in many users.

 Studies have found that neck physical discomfort may present another barrier, which could remain an issue as long as VR requires the use of large headsets.
 There’s also research to suggest that women experience much higher levels of discomfort because the fit of the headset is optimized for men.
-And beyond the physical challenges of using VR is the isolating nature of it: “Once you put on the headset, you’re separated from the world around you,” wrote Ramona Pringle, a digital technology professor and researcher, in CBC Op-Ed.
+And beyond the physical challenges of using VR is the isolating nature of it: “Once you put on the headset, you’re separated from the world around you,” wrote Ramona Pringle, a digital technology professor and researcher, in a CBC Op-Ed.

 Certainly, some are drawn to VR to experience heightened escapism or to interact with others virtually.
 But this disconnection from the physical world, and the uneasy feeling of separation from people, may be a significant hurdle in getting people to voluntarily wear a headset for hours at a time.